Iyola-Dsilva/Iyola-Dsilva/README.md

 - 👋 Hi, I’m Iyola-Dsilva
-- 🌱 MCA student with a deep interest in Machine Learning ,Data Science and web development.
+- 🌱 MCA student with a deep interest in Data Analysis , Data Science and ML .

 <!---